Surya-1435/SuryaMoviesHub/README.md

 Integrated user authentication and authorization for secure content management.
 Optimized performance for smooth media streaming and efficient content loading.

+1. User Roles & Permissions:

+You can implement different user roles such as Admin (for clients deploying content) and regular Users (who will access and view the movies).

+Admin users should have the ability to manage CRUD operations for movies, while regular users can only view the content.

+2. Data Validation:

+When clients input movie information (release year, trailer link, etc.), ensure proper validation to maintain data consistency.
+For example, the release year should be a valid year, and the trailer should be a valid video URL.

+3. Search and Filter Features:

+Include advanced search options for users to find movies based on categories such as genre, release year, or popularity.

+Filters can make it easier for users to navigate through a large catalog of movies.

+4. Responsive Design:

+Ensure the platform is fully responsive across different devices (desktops, tablets, smartphones), making the movie-watching experience smooth for all users.

 Features of the project